Dimensions of Straightness Training

 Straightness training enables correct usage of the back and abdominal muscles.
 It is important both physically and mentally for the horse to maintain a forward-down position.

-Due to straightness training the horse gets into physical balance, but also mentally and emotionally and spiritually we will make sure we fulfill his needs.
+But also mentally, emotionally and spiritually we will make sure we fulfill his needs!